-SCSI (pronounced SKUH-zee and sometimes colloquially known as "scuzzy"), the Small Computer System Interface, is a set of American National Standards Institute (ANSI) standard electronic interfaces that allow personal computers (PCs) to communicate with peripheral hardware such as disk drives, tape drives, CD-ROM drives, printers, and scanners faster and more flexibly than previous parallel data transfer interfaces.
+SCSI (pronounced SKUH-zee and sometimes colloquially known as "scuzzy"), the Small Computer System Interface, is a set of American National Standards Institute (ANSI) standard electronic interfaces that allow personal computers (PCs) to communicate with peripheral hardware such as disk drives, tape drives, CD-ROM drives, printers and scanners faster and more flexibly than previous parallel data transfer interfaces.

-Although not all devices support all levels of SCSI, SCSI standards are generally backwards-compatible.
+Although not all devices support all levels of SCSI, SCSI standards are generally backward-compatible.
 That is, if an older peripheral device is attached to a newer computer with support for a later standard, the older device will work at the older and slower data rate.
 In personal computing, SCSI interfaces have been replaced, for the most part, by Universal Serial Bus (USB).
-In the enterprise, SCSI is still being used in server farms for hard drive controllers.
+In the enterprise, SCSI is still used in server farms for hard drive controllers.